-Note: Vehicles manufactured starting January 1, 2017 will not be equipped with this charger.
+Note: As of 1/1/2017, vehicles will no longer be equipped with this charger from the factory.

 The Lestronic II charger is a semi-automatic charging system.
 The charger will turn itself ON when the AC power cord is connected to the AC power source and turn itself OFF when the batteries are fully charged.